unoplatform/uno.toolkit.ui/doc/controls/TabBarAndTabBarItem.md

 # TabBar & TabBarItem

 > [!TIP]
 > This guide covers details for `TabBar` and `TabBarItem` specifically.
-If you just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) to make sure you have the initial correct setup in place.
+If you are just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) page to make sure you have the correct setup in place.

 ## Summary
 Represents a control that provides a list of `TabItem`s to select from.
 The `TabBar` selection can be used to trigger frame navigation or to toggle the visibility of views.